Space dust measurement: Reliable dust detections

-Tennis court sized (200 m2) penetration detectors on the Pegasus satellites determined a much lower flux of 100 micron sized particles that would not pose a significant hazard to the manned Apollo missions.
+Tennis court sized (200 m2) penetration detectors on the Pegasus satellites determined a much lower flux of 100 micron sized particles that would not pose a significant hazard to the crewed Apollo missions.
 The first reliable dust detections of micron sized meteoroids were obtained by the dust detectors on board the Pioneer 8 and 9 and HEOS 2 spacecraft.
 Both instruments were impact ionization detectors using coincident signals from ions and electrons released upon impact.
 The detectors had sensitive areas of approximately 0.01 m2 and detected outside the Earth's magnetosphere on average one impact per ten days.

 Microcrater analyses

 Microcraters on lunar samples provide an extensive record of impacts onto the lunar surface.
 Uneroded glass splashes from big impacts covering crystalline lunar rocks preserve microcraters well.

-Microscopic and scanning electron microscopic analyses measure microcrater densities on a single sample with craters of diameters ranging from 10−8 to 10−3 m.
-Impact crater sizes were correlated to meteoroid masses based on dust accelerator simulations, assuming an effective impact speed onto the lunar surface of 20 km/s.
-Since no reliable surface exposure age could be determined from solar flare track densities on the same rocks, spacecraft measurements were used to determine the interplanetary dust flux at 1 AU.
-The crater production flux at 100 μm size (corresponding to micrometeoroids of approximately 10 m−9 kg) was adjusted to the flux observed by the Pegasus satellites.
-The flux of micron sized and smaller meteoroids is smaller than the respective cratering flux on the lunar surface because of the significant fast ejecta flux from nearby impacts of bigger meteoroids.
-This flux was adjusted to the meteoroid flux observed by the HEOS-2 and Pioneer 8/9 space probes.
+The number of microcraters was measured on a single rock sample using microscopic and scanning electron microscopic analyses.
+The craters ranged in size from 10−8 to 10−3 m, and were correlated to the mass of meteoroids based on impact simulations.
+The impact speed onto the lunar surface was assumed to be 20 km/s.
+The age of the rocks on the surface could not be determined through traditional methods (counting the solar flare track densities), so spacecraft measurements by the Pegasus satellites were used to determine the interplanetary dust flux, specifically the crater production flux at 100 μm size.
+The flux of smaller meteoroids was found to be smaller than the observed cratering flux on the lunar surface due to fast ejecta from impacts of bigger meteoroids.
+The flux was adjusted using data from the HEOS-2 and Pioneer 8/9 space probes.

 From April 1984 to January 1990, NASA's Long Duration Exposure Facility exposed several passive impact collectors (each a few square meters in area) to the space dust environment in low Earth orbit.
 After recovery of LDEF by the Space Shuttle Columbia, the instrument trays were analyzed.
 The results generally confirmed the earlier analysis of lunar microcraters.